norseghost/norseghost.github.io/_pages/martin.md

 ## Boardgames

 My/the family boardgame collection is larger than most.
-Fans of [TableTop][tp] will recognize many of the games.
+Fans of [TableTop][tt] will recognize many of the games.
 Personal favorites include *Agricola* and *Nord Kapp*.
-I love the idea behind *Once upan a Time*, but haven't had it hit the table in forever.
+I love the idea behind *Once Upon a Time*, but haven't had it hit the table in forever.
 The kids greatly enjoy *Smash Up!*, *King of Tokyo* and *Munchkin*.
 The cute art and easy gameplay of *Sushi Go!* is also a hit.